Christmas Cocos Chocolate Cookies

 Variations

-- Use spelt flour instead of whole-wheat flour for a slightly lighter texture.
+- Use spelt flour instead of whole-wheat for a lighter texture.

 - Add 1 tbsp finely chopped almonds for extra crunch.

-- Replace cinnamon with mild gingerbread spice if you want a more festive flavor without heat.
+- Replace cinnamon with mild gingerbread spice for a more festive note.

-- Drizzle the chocolate over the cookies instead of dipping them for an even lighter version.
+- Drizzle the chocolate over the cookies instead of dipping for an even lighter version.